GoogleCloudPlatform/compute-image-tools/docs/daisy-passing-data.md

 Metadata can be thought of as "Cloud environment variables".
 Metadata is a simple mapping between a key string and a value string.
-You can supply metadata to your instace using the `Metadata` field of the `CreateInstances` step, like
+You can supply metadata to your instance using the `Metadata` field of the `CreateInstances` step, like
 so:

     {